Selected content adapted from material by Marty Stepp, Jessica Miller, and Victoria Kirst © 2012. Used by permission.

 // global code document.getElementById("ok").onclick = okayClick; // error: document.getElementById("ok") is null

-is processed before page's body
+head is processed before page's body has loaded

-window.onload
+window.onload event

 // this will run once the page has finished loading function functionName() { element.event = functionName; element.event = functionName; ... } window.onload = functionName; // global code

-handler we attach all the other handlers to run when events occur
+window.onload event that occurs at that momentwindow.onload handler we attach all the other handlers to run when events occur

 <!-- look Ma, no JavaScript! -->